cs50u/bengals_news_summarizer/README.md

 ## 🙋‍♂️ Author

 This project was built as a way to **automate and summarize Bengals news** for podcast preparation, fan engagement, and personal use—without reading through 100 articles a day.

----

-Let me know if you’d like to:

-- Turn this into a daily cron job or Windows Task Scheduler job
-- Publish to a newsletter or blog
-- Auto-post to Twitter/X or Discord

-I'm happy to help expand it!